Effects of Classroom-Based Yoga Intervention on Stress and Attention in 2nd and 3rd Grade Students

-Yoga 4 Classrooms has partnered with a University of Massachusetts-Lowell Department of Exercise Physiology research team, led by Danielle Day, Ph.D.
-The UMass research team is working to conduct a research study to determine the effects of a classroom yoga and mindfulness program on academic performance, mood and behavior, attention/focus, stress and immune function.
+Yoga 4 Classrooms has partnered with the University of Massachusetts-Lowell Department of Exercise Physiology research team, led by Danielle Day, Ph.D, to determine the effects of a classroom yoga and mindfulness program on students’ physiological stress, perceived behavior and attention.

 The abstract for our pilot/feasibility study was published in the Final Program Guide and Abstracts for IAYT's Symposium on Yoga Research (SYR) in September, 2011.

-- to assess teachers’ perceptions of the Y4C program’s effects on students’ social skills and emotional learning via subjective questionnaires
+• to assess teachers’ perceptions of the Y4C program’s effects on students’ cognitive, social and emotional skills

-- Measures of both acute response, immediately following the first Yoga session, and chronic effects after 10 weeks of the program.
+• Test of both acute response, immediately following the first yoga session, and longitudinal effects after 10 weeks of the program

 After 10 weeks of yoga classes, cortisol level was significantly lower in 2nd graders (longitudinal response).
 A potential explanation may be that younger children are more receptive to contemplative practices.
 However, this data should be interpreted cautiously as the study was limited by lack of a control group to confirm the longitudinal change was attributed to the yoga intervention and not some other factor.

 Teachers reported an improvement in the following characteristics that were significant regardless of grade (both second & third graders improved):

 Overall improvements in 2nd and 3rd graders (statistical interaction effect of time and grade) in: